uptrace/bunrouter/README.md

 The router has special handling for paths with trailing slashes.
 If a pattern is added to the router with a trailing slash, any matches on that pattern without a trailing slash will be redirected to the version with the slash.
 If a pattern does not have a trailing slash, matches on that pattern with a trailing slash will be redirected to the version without.

 The trailing slash flag is only stored once for a pattern.
 That is, if a pattern is added for a method with a trailing slash, all other methods for that pattern will also be considered to have a trailing slash, regardless of whether or not it is specified for those methods too.
+However this behavior can be turned off by setting TreeMux.RedirectTrailingSlash to false.
+By default it is set to true.

 ```go
 router = httptreemux.New()